frtib/tsp-redesign/pages/account-basics/protect-your-tsp-account.md

 ## Two-step authentication helps prevent fraud

-All TSP participants must use two-step authentication to log in to My Account.
+All TSP participants must use <span data-term="Two-step authentication" class="js-glossary-toggle term term-end">two-step authentication</span> to log in to <span data-term="My Account" class="js-glossary-toggle term term-end">My Account</span>.
 Two-step authentication helps you protect your account against fraud by prompting you for a one-time code each time you log in.
-This login process is more secure because it means that online access to your account requires something you know (your user ID and password) and something you have (a one-time code you receive by phone).
+This login process is more secure because it means that online access to your account requires something you know (your <span data-term="User ID" class="js-glossary-toggle term term-end">user ID</span> and <span data-term="Password" class="js-glossary-toggle term term-end">password</span>) and something you have (a <span data-term="One-time Code" class="js-glossary-toggle term term-end">one-time code</span> that you receive by phone).
 Someone who tries to log in to your account fraudulently won’t be able to gain access without the code.

 ### Tips for using two-step authentication

-**Validate at least one contact method that will stay with you through career transitions, such as a personal email or personal phone number.** If you need to log into your email to retrieve the validation code, open a new tab or window to do so.

-**Consider validating two email addresses and a phone number.** When you log into My Account, you will see a prompt to choose the contact method you want to use to receive your login verification code.
-By validating multiple contact methods, you have more flexibility in how to access your account.
++ **Validate a personal phone number.**
+  It’s important to use a phone number that will stay with you through career transitions.

-**Make sure your contact method is secure.** Your account is only as secure as your login credentials.
-Make sure you enable any additional security features, such as two-step authentication and passcodes, on your email accounts and devices.
++ **Make sure your contact methods are secure.**
+  Your account is only as secure as your login credentials and contact methods.
+Make sure you enable any additional security features, such as passcodes and two-step authentication, on your devices and for all online accounts.